 So, I thought I would start collecting thoughts in one place.
 At my age, I could go see Jesus at any time, and then HE will be the one doing the talking. 🙂 So, I have to get it out of my system now, before that half hour of silence in Revelation 8:1.

-I’m in the process of writing and publishing a book.
-The book is about the biblical book of Job.
-It’s a book that many believers don’t read, or they only skim.
+I’ve written a read-along book.
+The book is intended to be read alongside the biblical book of Job.
+Job is a book that many believers don’t read, or they only skim.
 This is, I think, because the middle part can seem repetitive.
 Oh, why mince words: there are twenty-nine chapters of boring!

 But, I’ve found that if one reads it twice (especially back-to-back), one gets a far deeper understanding of the book.
 This is because we are (sort of) told, at the end, who won the debate: Job.
 His three friends, who spent almost a quarter of the book blasting Job for not confessing his sin, get blasted by God Himself.
 To them, it was obviously that Job was being punished, and he just needed to confess his heinous sin to get healed, and God forcefully declares that they were wrong.
 And He compares their false statements against Job’s statements, saying that Job “spoke of me what is right”.